alexdev93/todo-list-app/README.md

 Delete tasks by clicking the "Delete" button.
 Tasks are saved to LocalStorage and persist across page refreshes.

-## Project Structure
-todo-list-app/
-|-- src/
-|   |-- components/
-|       |-- AddTodo.tsx
-|       |-- TodoList.tsx
-|-- types/
-|   |-- Todo.ts
-|-- App.tsx
-|-- index.tsx
-|-- ...
-|-- README.md
-|-- package.json
-|-- ...

 ## Technologies Used
 React
 TypeScript
 CSS (styles)
 LocalStorage (persistence)

-Remember to replace placeholder URLs, usernames, and other details with your actual project information.
-Feel free to add more sections or details based on the specific features and structure of your application.